Who Framed Roger Rabbit: Cancelled sequel

-Spielberg became busy establishing DreamWorks, while Frank Marshall and Kathleen Kennedy decided to remain as producers.
+Spielberg became busy establishing DreamWorks, so Jim Pentecost was set to be the producer, collaborating with remaining producers Frank Marshall and Kathleen Kennedy.
 Test footage for Who Discovered Roger Rabbit was shot sometime in 1998 at the Disney animation unit in Lake Buena Vista, Florida; the results were a mix of CGI, traditional animation, and live-action that did not please Disney.
-A second test had the toons completely converted to CGI, but this was dropped as the film's projected budget would escalate past $100 million.
+A second test had the toons completely converted to CGI.
+The tests were animated by Tom Bancroft, Barry Temple, Trey Finney, David Nethery, Sherrie Sinclair, James Harris, Teresa Quezada, Jason Peltz, Lon Smart, Eric Guaglione, Rob Bekhurs, and Guner Behich.
+The second test was dropped as the film's projected budget would escalate past $100 million.
 Eisner felt it was best to cancel the film.
 In March 2003, producer Don Hahn doubted a sequel, arguing that public tastes had changed since the 1990s with the rise of computer animation.
 "There was something very special about that time when animation was not as much in the forefront as it is now."

 In December 2007, Marshall stated that he was still "open" to the idea, and in April 2009, Zemeckis revealed he was still interested.
 According to a 2009 MTV News story, Jeffrey Price and Peter S. Seaman were writing a new script for the project, and the animated characters would be in traditional two-dimensional, while the rest would be in motion capture.
 In 2010, Bob Hoskins had agreed to sign on for a sequel, but expressed scepticism about the use of "performance capture" in the film.
 Zemeckis said that the sequel would remain hand-drawn animated and live-action sequences will be filmed, just like in the original film, but the lighting effects on the cartoon characters and some of the props that the toons handle will be done digitally.
 Also in 2010, Hahn, who was the film's original associate producer, confirmed the sequel's development in an interview with Empire.
 He stated, "Yeah, I couldn't possibly comment.
 I deny completely, but yeah... if you're a fan, pretty soon you're going to be very, very, very happy."
 Hoskins retired from acting in 2012 after a Parkinson's disease diagnosis a year earlier, and died from pneumonia in 2014.
 Marshall confirmed that the film would be a prequel, similar to earlier drafts, and that the writing was almost complete.
-During an interview at the premiere of Flight, Zemeckis stated that the sequel was still possible, despite Hoskins' absence, and the script for the sequel was sent to Disney for approval from studio executives.
+During an interview at the premiere of his film Flight, Zemeckis stated that the sequel was still possible, despite Hoskins' absence, and the script for the sequel was sent to Disney for approval from studio executives.